covid-modeling/model-runner/README.md

 - [Node.js](https://nodejs.org/en/)
 - [Lerna](https://lerna.js.org/) module:

      ```sh
      npm i -g lerna
      ```

 If you want to build a new version of any of the models, you will need additional tools such as a C compiler.

 ## Building, developing, and testing

 The model-runner package and some of the connectors are written in TypeScript.
 The models themselves are external and must be built and packaged separately.
+Currently, the build scripts are only compatible with MacOS and Linux.
+Windows is not supported.

 ### Building